 Why do this problem?

-In these games, students have the opportunity to practise adding and subtracting positive and negative numbers in an engaging context.
+In this problem, students have the opportunity to practise adding and subtracting positive and negative numbers in an engaging context.

-As students become hooked on the game, they may also like to explore winning strategies (or more realistically, a strategy that improves their chances of winning) and consider the probability of getting different numbers.
+As students become hooked on the game, they may also like to explore strategies that improve their chances of winning, and consider the probability of getting different numbers.

-This printable worksheet may be useful: Playing Connect Three
+This printable worksheet may be useful: Connect Three.

-After the introduction students could play in pairs at individual computers, or this worksheet
+After the introduction students could play in pairs on a computer or tablet, or if computers are unavailable, this worksheet

 Are there some numbers that we should be aiming for?
 Why?